stilldavid/userland-book/programmerthink/index.md

     $ cat ~/p1k3/archives/2013/2/9/Meta
     collection: ok-poems

-It would then be pretty easy to `find` files called `Meta` and grep them for `collection: ok-poems`.
+It would then be easy to `find` files called `Meta` and grep them for `collection: ok-poems`.

-What if I metadata right in the filename itself, and dispense with the grep altogether?
+What if I put metadata right in the filename itself, and dispense with the grep altogether?

     $ ls ~/p1k3/archives/2013/2/9